utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/troubleshooting.md

 **WiFi connection issues**
 <span class="vsp1"></span>
-If your OpenSprinkler v3.x fails to join your WiFi network, try these steps:
+If your OpenSprinkler v3.x fails to join or stay connected to your WiFi network, try these steps:

 1. **Check the mode:** Is the controller still in **AP** (Access Point) mode (LCD shows 4 lines, with a fast-blinking dot)?
 If so, follow WiFi Configuration in the user manual.
 2. **Changed router/SSID/password recently?** Follow the [Reset WiFi](#reset-and-configurations) instructions above.